 Many LinkedIn beginners are still under the impression that the more connections you have, the better you look.
 Connecting with too many people is one of the most common mistakes on LinkedIn and can make you look spammy.

 Once you have a client profile in mind, you can use advanced search tools to help you hone in on your ideal prospects.
-In my article A Beginner’s Guide to Using Boolean Search on LinkedIn, I explain in more detail what’s involved, but in a nutshell, it’s a targeted way of filtering out unwanted search results.
+In my article A Beginner’s Guide to Using Boolean Search on LinkedIn, I explain in more detail what’s involved.
+In a nutshell, it’s a targeted way of filtering out unwanted search results.

 Advanced search tactics allow you to target people more effectively, improving your Social Selling Index score, as LinkedIn sees you connecting and networking with the right people.
 In my Complete LinkedIn Mastery course, I work through several real-world examples with you on-screen using my own target clients, so you can see exactly how it’s done.